gdegeneve/Awake/VERIFICATION.md

 Verification is intended to assist the Chocolatey moderators and community in verifying that this package's contents are trustworthy.

+This package is published by Gerald Degeneve who also created this software.

-Any binaries will be identical to the releases published on https://github.com/gdegeneve/Awake/releases
+All binaries will be identical to the releases published on https://github.com/gdegeneve/Awake/releases

 The fourth version number of the nuget package is only incremented to indicate